How to measure Innovation? Innovation Metrics for Companies

 Deepen your KPI system step by step

 To build up a system for innovation KPIs in your company, it is advisable to start with the four basic KPIs mentioned above.
-Once you have defined and implemented these well, you can gradually expand your KPI system.
+Once you have defined and implemented these well, you can gradually expand your Key Performance Indicators system.
 The following key figures are suitable for this purpose:

 - Time to Market: How long do your innovations need in the innovation process from the first idea to the finished product on the market?